sgmurphy/wordpress-plugins/simply-schedule-appointments/readme.txt

 == 1.6.7.30 - 2024-06-25 ==

 = Fixes =

-- Fix Booking Flow ShortCode
-- Fix revisions to be consistent with notifications
-- Fix staff meeting url not passed to appointment when user preference
-- Display all team members assigned to appointment
-- Fix twig template customer information summary
-- Hide appointment actions until appointment information is ready

 For older changelog entries, please see the [additional CHANGELOG.md file](https://plugins.svn.wordpress.org/simply-schedule-appointments/trunk/CHANGELOG.md) delivered with the plugin.